A tensor formalism for multilayer network centrality measures using the Einstein product: Krylov subspace methods

 \subsection{A block Arnoldi process based on the Einstein product}

 We describe a block Arnoldi process that uses the Einstein product.
-It differs from Algorithm \ref{Algo1} in that the initial block vector $V$ is extended to a tensor.
-The application of $m$ steps of the block Arnoldi process to $\A$ with initial tensor $\V$ determines, in the absence of breakdown, an orthonormal basis for the block tensor Krylov subspace
+It differs from Algorithm \ref{Algo1} in that the initial tensor $\V$ is extended to a block tensor.
+The application of $m$ steps of the block Arnoldi process to $\A$ with initial tensor $\W$ determines, in the absence of breakdown, an orthonormal basis for the block tensor Krylov subspace

-where $\V\in\R^{N\times L\times R}$.
-We will refer to the integer $R$ as the block size.
-The block Arnoldi process of this subsection has the advantage of typically reducing the number of times we need to access the adjacency tensor when compared with Algorithm \ref{Algo1}.
-Moreover, choosing suitable auxiliary columns in the initial tensor $\V$, the occurrences of breakdowns can be reduced in comparison with Algorithm \ref{Algo1}.
+where $\W\in\R^{N\times K_1\times\ldots\times K_d\times P}$.
+We will refer to the integer $P$ as the block size.
+This definition of the subspace is analogous to the definition of the solution subspace for block matrix methods used in \cite{JST}.
+The block Arnoldi process of this subsection has the advantage of typically requiring fewer accesses to the adjacency tensor than when applying Algorithm \ref{Algo1}.
+Moreover, choosing suitable auxiliary columns in the initial tensor $\W$, the occurrences of breakdowns can be reduced in comparison with Algorithm \ref{Algo1}.
 The block Arnoldi process is summarized by Algorithm \ref{Algo2}.

 Algorithm \ref{Algo2} determines an orthonormal basis